docelic/amber-introduction/README.md

   ]),
 ```

-And running `npm install` for the dependencies to be installed to "node_modules/" directory.
+And running `npm install` for the plugin to be installed (saved to "node_modules/" subdirectory).

+## Asset Management Alternatives<a name="asset_management_alternatives"></a>

-(Maybe it would be useful to replace it with e.g. [Parcel](https://parceljs.org/).
-Finding a non-js/non-node/non-npm application for this purpose would be even better; please let me know if you know one.
-In general it seems it shouldn't be much more complex than replacing the command and development dependencies in project's `package.json` file.)
+Maybe it would be useful to replace Webpack with e.g. [Parcel](https://parceljs.org/).
+(Finding a non-js/non-node/non-npm application for this purpose would be even better; please let me know if you know one.)

+In general it seems it shouldn't be much more complex than replacing the command to run and development dependencies in project's `package.json` file.

 # Default Shards<a name="default_shards"></a>